RNA-dependent RNA polymerase: Viruses

 Flaviviruses produce a polyprotein from the ssRNA genome.
-The polyprotein is cleaved to a number of products, one of which is NS5, an RNA-dependent RNA polymerase.
-This RNA-directed RNA polymerase possesses a number of short regions and motifs homologous to other RNA-directed RNA polymerases.
+The polyprotein is cleaved to a number of products, one of which is NS5, an RdRp.
+It possesses short regions and motifs homologous to other RdRps.

 RNA replicase found in positive-strand ssRNA viruses are related to each other, forming three large superfamilies.
 Birnaviral RNA replicase is unique in that it lacks motif C (GDD) in the palm.
 Mononegaviral RdRp (PDB 5A22) has been automatically classified as similar to (+)−ssRNA RdRps, specifically one from Pestivirus and one from Leviviridae.
 Bunyaviral RdRp monomer (PDB 5AMQ) resembles the heterotrimeric complex of Orthomyxoviral (Influenza; PDB 4WSB) RdRp.

 Since it is a protein universal to RNA-containing viruses, RdRp is a useful marker for understanding their evolution.
-The overall structural evolution of viral RdRps has been reviewed.